directus/visual-editing/readme.md

         don’t contain a `data-directus` attribute, their children will be selected.
         - Once you specify elements, the options can’t be overwritten anymore.
-        - You can use `elements` to scope a section of your page and apply different options than you might have applied to a global scan that already includes those elements.
+        - You can use `elements` to scope a section of your page and apply different options than you might have applied to a global selection that already includes those elements.
 The returned object could then also be used to `disable`/`enable` or `remove` these scoped elements separately from the other elements.
       - `customClass`: Optional `string`.
 Adds a class to Overlay Elements (the rects, that are displayed above the website)